 You’ll know your cake is ready when the center is cooked through, and the top of the cake is golden brown.

-- The toffee bits are an optional topping to add before baking but are totally worth it!
+• The toffee bits are an optional topping to add before baking, but they are totally worth it!

 What to serve with pumpkin dump cake